 But Andrew, what about the artist’s intent?
 I hate to burst your bubble, but have you ever been to a recording studio?
 Most have a massive mixing board that transforms the raw output from the artist into something that we know is pleasing to most people.
 Ever been to a live concert?
 Kick drums don’t hit you in the chest like a sledgehammer.
 But the person mixing it makes sure it does by boosting it on the recording.
 On top of that, the artist has no idea what type of room you are listening in.
 Maybe they wanted cozy and intimate, but you have a set of big ole horn tweeters in a reflective space.

 If you want artists’ intent, invite them to your house with a guitar and have them play live right in front of you – Pure Direct Mode from their guitar to your ears.

 So When Should I Use Direct or Pure Direct Mode?

 The simple answer is: Never.
 The more complicated answer is: Never!
-My Denon puts 125 watts per channel into my 90dB sensitive speakers.
+My Denon puts 105 watts (2 channels driven) per channel into my 90dB sensitive speakers.
 I sit eight feet away, using a fraction of that output.
 Putting my AV receiver into Direct or Pure Direct Mode doesn’t change the output or volume of those speakers.
 So turning off my AV receiver’s display or extra amps doesn’t change anything.
 And guess what?
 Those amps aren’t powered up and take away from anything unless they are needed.